Ruby on Rails vs Node.js: A Comparison of Frameworks for Web Development in 2023

 Ruby on Rails is a complicated framework with many layers, making it challenging to troubleshoot a Rails application.
 It may take some time to identify a mistake in the mixture.

-The event-based, non-blocking I/O mechanism used by Node.js helps it to be more lightweight and efficient.
+Node.Js uses an event-based, onon-blocking I/O mechanism which helps it to be more efficient and lightweight.

 Here are some interesting stats about Node.js: